Hundreds of Central American migrants cross into Mexico from Guatemala - France 24

 On Monday, Mexican National Guard troops fired tear gas to force back migrants attempting to cross, leading to scenes of chaos as huge crowds of people flailed across the Suchiate River.

-About 500 were able to enter the country illegally, though more than 400 of them were later arrested.
+About 500 were able to enter the country illegally, though more than 400 of them were later arrested at a roadblock.

 © 2020 AFP